Billy Contreras

 Billy Contreras (born December 17, 1984) is an American jazz violinist and bluegrass fiddler, multi-instrumentalist, session player and educator.

 Early life

 Born in St. Joseph, Michigan to parents of mixed American and Mexican ancestry, Billy Jarrett Contreras moved to Franklin, Tennessee with his family at the age of five.
 When he was six years old, Contreras attended a local fiddle contest and was encouraged to study violin using the Suzuki method.

 Billy was inspired early in his childhood by fiddler Charlie Daniels after having seen him perform "The Devil Went Down to Georgia" on Country Music Television (the two would play together in 2017).
 He then studied for a year and a half with Nashville fiddler Jim Wood, who introduced Billy to fiddle tunes and their colorful histories.

-When he was eight years old, Contreras began studying with legendary Nashville session violinist Buddy Spicher, who taught him about Western Swing and familiarized the precocious young fiddler with jazz standards.
+When he was eight years old, Contreras began studying with legendary Nashville session violinist Buddy Spicher, who taught him about Western swing music and familiarized the musician with jazz standards at a young age.